Puxio/musify-club-playlist-export/README.md

 # Youtube export album/playst to xspf playlist

-Export musify.club and youtube.com albums or playlist to xspf playlists and stream in your favourite player.
+Export Youtube.com albums or playlist to xspf playlists and stream in your favourite player.

-Youtube use invidious public instance, change if not available.
+Youtube use an Invidious public instance, change istance if it's not available.

-You need a Yotube capable player for Youtube playlist (ie. AIMP + Youtube plugin)
+You need a Yotube capable player for Youtube playlist (ie. AIMP + Youtube plugin, PotPlayer)